sumeetjain/your-github-username.github.io/_posts/2016-02-01-letter-to-aspiring-developers.md

 ---
+layout: post
-title: A Letter to Aspiring/Newbie Developers
+title: "A Letter to Aspiring/Newbie Developers"
+category: articles
 ---

 These are a few things I would say to someone in my position a few months ago: